What Is The Oklahoma Drill In Football?

 The players are lined up against each other and will get in their ready positions.
 Coaches can use different variations (in the number of players used), but the concept is still the same; tackle the running back.

-Here the running back will either pick a side to run, or the coach will designate aside for the player to run.
+The running back will pick a side to run, or the coach will designate a side for the player to run.
 Once the player starts to move, the defensive lineman and the linebacker will attack the running back and tackle him.
 It’s the job of the offensive lineman to block the defensive lineman.

 The linebacker’s job is to get past both players and get to the running back before he gets past everyone else.